rosskipp/data-projects/grouping-in-pandas/blog-post.md

 # An Introduction to Grouping in Pandas

-### What is this grouping data you speak of?

 Grouping data is an integral part of many data analysis projects.
-The functionality for grouping in pandas is powerful, but can be tough to initially grasp.
+The functionality for grouping in pandas is vast, but can be tough to grasp initially.
 Have no fear...we will get through a short introduction together.

 ![]({{ STATIC_URL }}/img/grouping-buddies.jpg)

 ### Why would I want to group data?

 Most of the time, you have a set of data that lends itself to being categorized or grouped.
 As a general example, let's say we have data on a wide variety of people.
-We may to perform analysis where we compare groups based on age, gender, birth month, shoe size, birth city...the options are as numerous as the data points!
+We may perform an analysis where we compare groups in the data based on age, gender, birth month, shoe size, or birth city; the options are as numerous as the data points!

 The pandas `groupby` functionality draws from the `Split-Apply-Combine` method as described by Hadley Wickham from the land of R. It's a great approach to solving data analysis problems, and his paper on the subject is worth a read (it's linked in the resources section).
-To summarize, he states that an important tool for analyzing data comes from splitting the data into categories or groups based on some criteria, applying some type of function to each group (sum, mean, count, etc...), then combining the results for analysis, visualization or other means of better understanding.
+To summarize, he states that a common methodology for analyzing data comes from splitting the data into categories or groups based on some criteria, applying some aggregation function to each group (sum, mean, count), then combining the results for analysis, visualization or other means of better understanding.
 Here's a graphic I came across illustrating the process:

 ![]({{ STATIC_URL }}/img/split-apply-combine.jpg)

-Sounds like a handy process.
-But how do I do it in pandas?
+Sounds handy, but how do I do it in pandas?

 ### Codes and Stuff

 Just so we're on the same page, I’m running pandas `0.18.1`.

-I was looking around for some data to analyze, and came across [this data](https://www.citibikenyc.com/system-data) from Citi Bike, which is the NYC bike share program.
-It's pretty medium data at ~250MB CSV for a months worth of data.
-It seemed like there was potential here for some interesting findings, and applications of data grouping, so let's go down the rabbit hole...
+I was looking around for an intriguing dataset and came across [this data](https://www.citibikenyc.com/system-data) from Citi Bike, which is the NYC bike share program.
+It's pretty medium data at ~250MB CSV for one month's worth of data, and there was potential for some compelling findings with data grouping.
+Let's start down the rabbit hole...

 ![]({{ STATIC_URL }}/img/data-hole.jpg)